 Recombinant human virus-neutralizing antibodies are the active component of the immunotherapy (also passive vaccine).
 Antibodies (immunogobulins, IgG) are molecules made by our own body to protect us against infections.

 The CORAT antibody neutralize SARS-CoV2 after injection and immediately provides the protection in exactly the same way like antibodies would do from our own body once they are generated by the infection or by vaccination.
 The CORAT antibody stops the virus and protects the patients until their immunity generates their own antibodies.
-This drug should be very well tolerated, because it is identical to human antibodies (“fully human”).
-Due to the long serum half time, the CORAT antibody could be given in an early and acute stage of SARS-CoV2 infection with immediate antiviral effect and long protection until the body has the time to produce enough of its own IgG.
+This drug should be very well tolerated, because it's mode of action and general structure represents the human antibodies (“fully human”) we develop by ourselves after an infection - actually, its encoding sequences were taken out of a convalescent COVID-19 patient.

 A typical vaccine ("active vaccine”) consisting of dead or partial virus material cannot heal COVID19 patients.
 The reason is that active vaccines induce an immune response - typically the generation of antibodies (IgG) - like the infection does itself.
 However, the development of protecting antibodies takes up to 2-3 weeks, too long for patients with a severe infection to survive.
-Therefore, patients that are already infected do not benefit from such an active vaccine.
+Therefore, patients that are already infected do not really benefit from such an active vaccine.
 The same is true for medical care personnel in emergency situations, because immunological protection starts only several weeks after the vaccination.

 In contrast, CORAT antibody immunotherapy (also named "passive vaccine") supplements the not yet existing antibodies in the patient's body from the very time of injection, thus helping to lower the virus burden immediately.
 An active vaccine can protect healthy persons after some weeks, but it does not help patients already infected.
 Further, it cannot provide immediate protection to risk groups and exposed medical care personnel.
 CORAT antibodies can fill this treatment gap and thus perfectly complement virus-based vaccines.

 Acute severe cases will be seen in our clinics for a long time to come, and a medication to help these patients is urgently needed.

 Serum therapy is established since 120 years and well tolerated

-Prof. Dr. Stefan Dübel Technische Universität Braunschweig, Institute of Biochemistry, Biotechnology and Bioinformatics Spielmannstr.
-7, 38106 Braunschweig, Germany Phone: +49-531-391-5731, Fax: +49-531-391-5763 email@example.com
+Technische Universität Braunschweig, Institute of Biochemistry, Biotechnology and Bioinformatics